wintwah-lwin/CP3405_Group_4/evidence/Week 9/technical_agent_2026-W9.md

 **CONFIDENCE:** Medium

 **INVALIDATION:**

 - SPX: A weekly close below 7439.54 would weaken the bullish view.
-- NDX: A weekly close below 29142.6 would weaken the bullish view.
+- NDX: The price is currently below the weekly 8 EMA (29142.60), indicating weaker short-term momentum.
+A weekly close below 27986.69 (21 EMA) would shift the bias toward Bearish.
 - IWM: A weekly close below 292.18 would weaken the bullish view.

 **WATCH THIS WEEK:**

-For the market to maintain bullish structure, SPX, NDX and IWM need to hold above their weekly 8 EMAs.
+For the market to maintain a Neutral-Bullish structure, SPX and IWM need to hold above their weekly 8 EMAs, while NDX needs to reclaim its weekly 8 EMA.

 ---